MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 > [!NOTE]
 > The **Status** column for any entries deleted from a published site list will show **Delete pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Delete pending** to see all deleted entries that are pending publication.

-### View the change history for shared cookies
+### View the change history for shared session cookies

-To view the change history for shared cookies:
+To view the change history for shared session cookies:

 - Select the entry that you want to see the change history for, and then select **View history**.

-### Copy a shared cookie to other site lists
+### Copy a shared session cookie to other site lists

-Use the following steps to copy a shared cookie entry from a site list to one or more site lists.
+Use the following steps to copy a shared session cookie entry from a site list to one or more site lists.

 1. Pick an entry that you'd like to copy to another list.
 Select **Copy to more lists**.
 2. Select one or more site lists you'd like to copy to from the dropdown list.